Anxiety isn’t a Thing. It’s Many Things. Learn the Different Types of Anxiety Disorders

 Though the exact cause of anxiety is unknown, scientists believe that it is a combination of several factors that contribute to anxiety disorders.
 One factor is genetics.
 Studies support evidence that shows that anxiety runs in families.

 Another factor that may be a significant contributor to anxiety is the environment.
 A stressful or traumatic event such as the death of a loved one, abuse, exposure to prolonged violence or long-term illness can lead to the development of anxiety.

 Irrational fear, constant nervousness, and increased heart rate for prolonged periods will begin to take a toll on your body.
 Though there are several anxiety disorders, there is one common thread, they each need mental health treatment.

 Each treatment will be determined by the individual and the type of anxiety they have.

 Here are 3 of the most common treatments:

 - Psychotherapy – Including cognitive behavioral therapy or CBT

 - Medications – Anti-anxiety meds and antidepressants are both used to help treat anxiety.

 - Complementary health approaches – These include diet and fitness changes as well as stress and relaxation techniques.

-Other things you can do include learning to relax, manage your negative thoughts, get together with friends, and keep a journal.
+Other things you can do include learning to relax, managing your negative thoughts, getting together with friends, and keeping a journal.